davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 suite is the only known direct sampling of this underplated mantle.

-The pre-Neogene tectonic setting of the Crystal Knob eruption site is shown in Figure 18 by restoration of the San Andreas dextral transform system [@Matthews1976; @Dickinson2005; @Chapman2012; @Hall2013; @Sharman2013].
+The pre-Neogene tectonic setting of the Crystal Knob eruption site is shown in @fig:reconstruction by restoration of the San Andreas dextral transform system [@Matthews1976; @Dickinson2005; @Chapman2012; @Hall2013; @Sharman2013].
 The Crystal Knob eruption site restores to a position outboard of the southern California batholith.
 The principal windows into shallowly underplated subduction